 Can we harvest (carrots, swedes and leeks) from ROI or Scotland as they come from the ground and bring them into NI for washing and processing and then selling onto to UK?

 From 1st January 2021, there will be no additional requirements when moving vegetables from RoI into NI.
 However, GB will be treated as a third country to the EU and the default legislative position is that vegetables will require a phytosanitary certificate for movement into NI from Scotland and from other GB regions.
-Vegetables must be free from soil and they will be subject to official controls at the point of entry into NI.
 Northern Ireland has Protected Zone (PZ) status for Beet Necrotic Yellow Vein Virus.

 I have a business in the Republic of Ireland that imports fruit and veg from GB into Belfast port and then comes straight into the republic of Ireland for packing, how does this work, does the check take place at Belfast and do we pre-notify DAERA instead of DAFM in Dublin Port?

 Regulated plants and plant products imported from a third country to the EU must be checked and cleared at the first point of entry to the EU.
 From 1st January 2021, regulated plants and plant products imported from GB to ROI that enter through Belfast port or any NI point of entry must be pre-notified to the competent authority responsible for the point of entry.
 In this case, pre-notification should be provided to DAERA Plant Health using the EU online system TRACES NT and the consignment must be accompanied with a phytosanitary certificate.
 If all checks are satisfactory at the NI point of entry, the consignment can move to its destination in the Republic of Ireland without further phytosanitary controls.

 What is the minimum amount of time required for pre-notification to DAERA Plant Health for goods coming into NI from a Third Country (including GB)?